dw0111/ing2homebank/README.md

 To convert a file run:

-    ./vb2homebank.py yourDKBExportFile.csv
+    ./ing2homebank.py yourDKBExportFile.csv

-You can also choose an alternative path for your output file, if the standard "homebank.csv" in the working directory doesn't do it for you.
+You can also choose an alternative path for your output file, if the standard "converted\_{{ originalName }}.csv" in the working directory doesn't do it for you.
 Use `--output-file` or `-o` for that:

-    ./vb2homebank.py yourCashReportFile.csv --output-file ~/Documents/Finances/import_to_homebank.csv
+    ./ing2homebank.py yourCashReportFile.csv --output-file ~/Documents/Finances/import_to_homebank.csv

 ## Importing into Homebank